 What a waste!

-For a while I felt shocked and bereft.
+For a while I felt shocked, angry, frustrated and bereft.
 I’d lost ten + years building business and personal connections.
 I was really sad to lose touch so suddenly like that from all my friends.

 And yet, while all those things were coming up, and on the surface things appeared bleak, I was also aware of feeling so much cleaner and lighter.

-All the data collection they do to build their AI power to control our perception, behaviours and culture I find really disconcerting, and the censorship to free speech that Facebook, Twitter, Google and the other social media platforms were collaborating over felt awful.
-So on one level I was happy that the universe had decided to unplug me from it, even if I’d not chosen to do it myself.
+All the data collection they do to build their AI power to control our perception, behaviours and culture I find really disconcerting, and the censorship to free speech that Facebook, Twitter, Google and the other social media platforms were collaborating on at that time felt awful.
+So on one level there was an upside to being unplugged from it, even if I’d not chosen to do it myself.

-Because I didn’t really use any other social media platforms I found myself strangley free from the online world.
+And because at the time I wasn’t using any other social media platforms, I found myself strangely free from the online world.

-This all coincided with having recently moved back up north, where my parents and some good friends still lived.
+That all coincided with having recently moved back up north, where my parents and some good friends still lived.
+I went walking in the countryside nearly every day and I spent a lot of time gardening.
 So I had a complete step back from the online world and started having much more time with people I cared about IN REAL LIFE.

-It reminds me of the anecdotal parable about boiling a frog, in which a frog placed in boiling water will immediately try to save itself and jump out of danger, but one placed in cool water that is gradually brought to a boil will not notice the heat until it is boiled to death.
+This collective unconsciousness brings to mind the anecdotal parable about boiling a frog; the premise being that a frog placed in boiling water will immediately try to save itself and jump out of danger, but one placed in cool water that is gradually brought to a boil will not notice the heat until it is boiled to death.

 We have collectively been seduced by the wonders of technology that created the online space, and while it has so many amazing benefits, over time we can clearly see the negative impact on our mental, physical and emotional wellbeing, especially on the younger generation, but still we cling onto it.